-The Sherwood Fellow supports the Sherwood Artistic Program Coordinators and Center Theatre Group's Artistic Development Program in the administration and coordination of the award process, a professional fellowship is offered to an emerging and aspiring arts professional.
+The Sherwood Fellow supports the Sherwood Artistic Program Coordinator and Center Theatre Group's Artistic Development Program in the administration and coordination of the award process, a professional fellowship is offered to an emerging and aspiring arts professional.
 In addition to a stipend, the fellow receives a mentorship in contemporary theatre and gains exposure to contemporary work being presented in Los Angeles.

 To request more information about the Sherwood Fellowship, please email Sherwood@ctgla.org.